(Updated Speakers)

-Join this 90-minute conversation featuring Jaime Pinkham, Anna Allen, Donella Miller and facilitated by Bobby Whitener.
+Join this 90-minute conversation featuring David Troutt, Anna Allen, Donella Miller, Jaime Pinkham, and facilitated by Bobby Whitener.
 Panelists will provide insights into their perspectives on flooding, flood dynamics in specific geographies, and reflections on cultural values.

 Speaker Bios